MARTIMM/gnome-source-skim-tool/gnome-api2/gnome-glib/doc/md/List.md

 If you are adding many new elements to a list, and the number of new elements is much larger than the length of the list, use `.prepend()` to add the new items and sort the list afterwards with `.sort()`.

-    method insert-sorted ( N-List() $list, gpointer $data, &func --> N-List )
+    method insert-sorted (
+      N-List() $list, gpointer $data, &func --> N-List )

   * $list; a pointer to a N-List, this must point to the top of the already sorted list.

   * $data; the data for the new element.

   * &func; the function to compare elements in the list.
-It should return a number > 0 if the first parameter comes after the second parameter in the sort order..
+It should return a number > 0 if the first parameter comes after the second parameter in the sort order.
 Tthe function must be specified with following signature; `:( gpointer $a, gpointer $b --` gint )>.

 Return value; the (possibly changed) start of the N-List.